sebastian-nehrdich/gretil-quotations/README.md

 ![Gretil graph](doc/gretil-small.png)
 # gretil-quotations
 This repository contains the code and input data for the calculation of possible quotations and similar passages within the gretil corpus based on simple sum vectors.
+The Sandhi-seperated input data was created with [this code](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp).

 The data has been taken entirely from the [GRETIL](http://gretil.sub.uni-goettingen.de/) collection.

 The code is built on [fasttext](https://github.com/facebookresearch/fastText) and [nmslib](https://github.com/nmslib/nmslib).
+You will need these along with numpy and scipy in order to be able to execute the code.

 To run the calculations, execute the file 'run.sh' in the code-dir.